 Prior to this offering, there has not been a public trading market for shares of our common stock.
 We cannot predict the extent to which investor interest in us will lead to the development of a trading market or how active and liquid that market may become.
 If an active and liquid trading market does not develop or continue, you may have difficulty selling your shares of our common stock at an attractive price or at all.
 If you purchase shares of our common stock in this offering, you will pay a price that was not established in a competitive market.
 Instead, the initial public offering price per share of common stock will be determined by agreement among us and the representative(s) of the underwriters, and may not be indicative of the price at which shares of our common stock will trade in the public market after this offering.
 The market price of our common stock may decline below the initial offering price and you may not be able to sell your shares of our common stock at or above the price you paid in this offering, or at all.
-The lack of an active market may impair your ability to sell your shares.
+The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price you consider reasonable.
+The lack of an active market may also reduce the fair market value of your shares.
 Furthermore, an inactive market may also impair our ability to raise capital by selling shares of our common stock.